 Welcome all, players and judges, to Eldraine!
 Magic has always been about telling a story, so it should be no surprise at all to finally find ourselves in a storybook set.
 With cards crafted to evoke Arthurian legend or European folklore and only so much space in the title, type line, and rules text at their disposal, there’s quite a lot of wordy effects for us to get through.
 Thankfully, the Adventure mechanic eats a lot of the technical complexity of the set; and with those out of the way, we’re left with fairly few triggers to analyze, and even fewer deemed generally detrimental.
 Let’s dive into them!

-This set, the Missed Triggers Project has identified four triggers that upgrade when missed:
+This set, the Missed Triggers Project has identified five triggers that upgrade when missed:

 “Whenever a creature you control dies, put it on the bottom of its owner’s library.”